TomatorCZ/master-thesis/Notes/Proposals/Explicit-and-implicit-partial-type-inference.md

 **Lowering**

-The problem will be how to express it in CIL code which doesn't know the default type parameters.
+The problem will be how to express it in *CIL* code which doesn't know the default type arguments.
-When we look at the default method argument, we can see the CIL have a special attribute [opt] for them.
+When we look at the default method argument, we can see the *CIL* have a special attribute `[opt]` for them.
-We can create our custom attribute, which will replace the user's typed T = value and decorate the type parameter by him.
-In this way, we can keep information about default type parameters through *CIL*.
+We can create our custom attribute, which will replace the user's typed `T = value` and decorate the type parameter by him.
+In this way, we can keep information about default type arguments in *CIL*.

 #### Named type parameters

-We will again take an example from named method parameters and introduce them in type paramenters.
+We will take an example from named method parameters again and introduce them in type parameters.

 ```csharp
 class Foo<T1, T2> {}